 I hope they will answer some of your questions, or point you to a helpful source.

 Or maybe just let you know you are not alone.

 One of the biggest lessons I’ve learned is “Take care of more than the medical side of things.”
 Like any other serious chronic illnesses, Lyme can strip away critical connections to life around you.

 Remember that you are not Lyme disease.
 You are still you.

-If you are critically ill, do your best to hold onto the meaningful people and things that connect you to life and love.
+Do your best to hold onto the meaningful people and things that connect you to life and love.

-I wish you health.
+I wish every one of you good health.

 Please see the “Categories” button to the right to find the topics that might interest you most.
 Share your comments, knowledge, humor… and help spread the word about the dangers of illnesses from ticks.
 The right information could easily save a life.